Atte-Oskari-Rasanen/COL1A1_quantification/Readme.md

 ## Requirements

 ImageJ(Fiji) can be downloaded from the following website: https://imagej.net/software/fiji/downloads.
+The version used on Linux for the analysis workflow is ImageJ 1.53f51.
 It is recommended that ImageJ is installed inside the analysis folder (inside Fiji.app).
 On the project github page the ImageJ version found inside Fiji.app is for Linux.
 The directory original_images (inside Fiji.app) is not part of the directories that come along with installed ImageJ.
 It is instead placed there since it makes running certain analysis steps more streamlined.
 It is recommended to add own images inside this folder in a format of creating a numbered subdirectory containing the IHC images of the certain group/animal, as shown with the example images.

 The workflow script has been written on Ubuntu 20.04 and works primarily on Linux systems although Mac should suffice as well.
 For running the workflow on windows, for instance Windows Subsystem for Linux (WSL) can be used although this has not been explicitly tested.

 For installing the Python packages, conda is recommended since an yml file has been readily created from which the user can install the correct package versions using the command:

 ```
-conda env create -f conda_env_file.yml
+conda env create -f workflow_conda.yml
 ```
 The created conda environment is called workflow_env.

 Instructions for installing conda on your system: https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html
+The packages can also be installed manually:
+Package versions:
+  - python=3.9.7
+  - opencv-python=4.5.2
+  - numpy=1.19.5
+  - matplotlib=3.4.3
+  - keras=2.6.0
+  - scikit-image=0.18.3
+  - scikit-learn=1.0
+  - scipy=1.7.1
+  - tensorflow=2.6.0
+  - tensorflow-base=2.6.0
+  - pillow==7.2.0
+  - tqdm=4.62.3

 ## Repository overview